diplodoc-platform/docs/en/tools/theme.md

 `text-hint`| "Previous" and "Next" at the bottom of the page `line-generic`| The color of the line between the page elements, the outer borders of the table, the general line of tabs, the general line of the article content.
 `simple-hover`| The color when hovering over the page in the table of contents, the selected dropdown point, on the icons of settings, language, etc.
 `code`| The color of the text in the code block.
-Priority is given to `text-complementary`.
+Higher priority than `text-complementary`.
 `code-background`| Background of the code block.
 `inline-code`| The color of the text in the code snippet.
 `inline-code-background`| Background of the code fragment.
 `table`| The color of the text in the table.
-Priority is given to `text-primary`.
+Higher priority than `text-primary`.
 `table-background`| Table background.
 `table-row-background`| The background color of the highlighted rows of the table.
 `table-table-outer-border`| The frame of the table.